Guillaume Leblon: Artistic work

 Since 2009, Leblon has been engaging with sculptures assembled from assorted elements heterogenous in provenance and time, creating structures that unite external elements in one time and space within the artist’s atelier.
 The shifting and detached nature of Leblon’s work is visualized through this mise-en-scene, creating tensions between the different states of the elements of his pieces.
-Working at times with 16mm film, Leblon follows movemenet that crosses architectural and natural spaces, invading their environments through active interjection.
+Working at times with 16mm film, Leblon follows movement that crosses architectural and natural spaces, invading their environments through active interjection.
 The looped film Villa Cavrois (2000) is an example of this practice, exploring a decaying villa together with the viewer, revealing and concealing rooms and locations in an unexpected journey.
 Similarly, Leblon explores the relationship between the artist, the viewer and the landscape they inhabit in Temps Libre (2001), a film showing him jumping from a third-story building into the abyss below during the Sonbeek exhibition in Arnhem in 2001.